Our Clothing Sizes

 C Custom.
 No matter your size we can made you something lovely.
 Custom sizes are not available as readymade items on this website, but you may send us a message telling us what you want, along with your measurements.
 Because of cloth availability, it is good to choose backup colors in case we are out of what you want, or if we won't be weaving it for another year or two.
 Some colors take a long time to get back into the rotation.
 Check the cloth gallery for a list of what we make.

 **We do not do custom style garments, it must be a type of clothing we already make, like a tunic, vest, etc.**

 How to Measure Yourself

 Chest: Measure under your armpits, around your shoulder blades, and over the fullest/widest part of your chest.
 Don’t pull the tape measure too hard.
-Put your arms down before taking the final number
+Put your arms down, relax and breath out before you measure.

 Waist: Measure around your natural waistline.
-This is the narrow part of your torso, above your navel.
+This is the narrowest part of your torso, usually above your navel.
 It is not where most modern pant waistlines usually lie.
 Relax and breath out before you measure.

-Hips: Stand with feet together and measure the circumference of your hips, making sure to go around the widest part of your hips and butt.
+Hips: Measure the circumference of your hips, making sure to go around the widest part of your hips and butt.

 Bicep: Measure around the widest part of your upper arm.
 Relax and let your arm hang down by your side.
 Resist the urge to flex.